United-Codes/cloudofficeprint-python/spacex_example/spacex_example.md

 ```

 ### Main loop
-Since we want a separate slide for each rocket, we need to add the rockets information in an array to be able to loop through the rockest.
+Since we want a separate slide for each rocket, we need to add the rockets information in an array to be able to loop through the rockets.
 So we create a rocket list:
 ```python
 rocket_list = []
 ```